-Previous feedback has led to children being given more opportunities to write their own progress, to increase the range of visitors for formal worship in school, and to further develop our outside space for reflection and private worship.
+Previous feedback has led to children being given more opportunities to write their own prayers, to increase the range of visitors for formal worship in school, and to further develop our outside space for reflection and private worship.
+As a result a child writes a prayer for the weekly school newsletter that is shared with the wider community.